Kristin Hayter: Early career

+Lingua Ignota (2017–2023)

+Formation and self-released albums

 Kristin Hayter began releasing music in 2017 under the moniker Lingua Ignota.
 Literally translating to "unknown language", the name is derived from the sacred constructed language Lingua Ignota created by the German Christian mystic Hildegard of Bingen.
 She chose this name because of her interest in glossolalia or ecstatic language, relating it the idea of a "possession" or God speaking through a body.
 She said, "I'm trying to construct something that speaks the unspeakable, and so I use this sort of amalgam of musical devices to make my own sonic language which is meant to also be ecstatic or outside the self."
 Hayter released her first album under the name Lingua Ignota on Valentine's Day 2017.
 Titled Let the Evil of His Own Lips Cover Him, all of the proceeds were donated to the National Network to End Domestic Violence not-for-profit organization and combined original compositions used in her MFA thesis Burn Everything Trust No One Kill Yourself with a cover of the Inner Circle song "Bad Boys", famous for its use as the opening theme on Cops.
 There are about 10 songs from Hayter's Burn Everything Trust No One Kill Yourself thesis performance that may be released one day.

 Four months later, Lingua Ignota self-released its second album, All Bitches Die, through Bandcamp in June 2017.
 The album consists of four "murder ballads" loosely inspired by Angela Browne's 1987 book When Battered Women Kill, a study of victim violence.
-Hayter was not expecting to tour in support of the album and only expected to sell a few copies, however, word-of-mouth buzz surrounding All Bitches Die eventually made its way to Chris Bruni, owner of the Canadian extreme metal independent label Profound Lore Records.
+Hayter did not plan to tour in support of the album and only expected to sell a few copies; however, word-of-mouth buzz surrounding All Bitches Die eventually made its way to Chris Bruni, owner of the Canadian extreme metal independent label Profound Lore Records.
 Profound Lore reissued All Bitches Die with updated artwork and a bonus track in 2018.
 Hayter said of the label: "Lingua Ignota is not a neutral project by any means and I've been asked to tone it down in various capacities since I've started.
 But Profound Lore only encouraged me to remain uncompromising and brutal, and that was ultimately what sold me to them as a label.
 I feel like they really believe in my work and won't ask me to dilute it to make it more fashionable or palatable."
 Lingua Ignota opened for experimental metal band The Body during their North American June–August 2018 tour, who Hayter credits for welcoming her into the experimental metal scene.
 The Body was touring in support of I Have Fought Against It, but I Can't Any Longer., an album that features guest vocals from Hayter.